Kwangjun-uva/CoCoPC/README.md

 To replicate results in the paper, use the pretrained results in ***results/*** (default) and run modules in ***figureGen/***

-The module names correspond to figures in the upcoming paper.
+The module names correspond to figures in the paper.

 To train a model yourself, run: